averbraeck/gscg-design/doc/4-architecture/components.md

 ![](diagrams/gscg-architecture.png)

 All roles as identified in the use cases interact with the applications through a web page.
 On the server, several applications (e.g., servlets) are running for the different roles.
 All data is persisted in one or more databases.
-Three different data set are identified:
+Three different data sets are identified:
 .
 - GSCG data with the organizational details, users, and game designs and game settings per organization
 - Game state data with the persisted game so it can be restarted at a later date or after a crash.